PistolPete684/Business-Made-Simple-By-Donald-Miller/README.md

 Sadly, most audiences have no idea what the presenter was trying to day.
 They just laughed at a few jokes and sighed at a few emotional stories.
 And then forgot everything.
 In fact, I will often repeat the theme several times throughout myu talk, being careful, of course, to state it clearly again at the end of my talk.

+Chapter 8: Sales Made Simple

-Day 42: Qaulify the Lead
+Day 42 How to Sell: Qaulify the Lead

 When selling, you are inviting a character into a story in which their problem gets solved and they are transformed into a better, more fully equipped version of themselves.
 This means, however, that not every character is right for the part.
 Does the customer have the problem the product solves?